 We can see the problem in plots of the estimated values for $Y(t)$ and $f(Y(t))$ at each step and sub-step for time from 0 to 4.
-Figure \ref{ch3_fig_Numerics} shows instability of the numerical method at $\beta_0 =49.3$, $\beta_1=4.91$ (the bad parameter combination for this example we found both empirically and theoretically), and stability at $\beta_0 =10$, $\beta_1=1$.
-Both parameter combinations converge to approximately the same asymptotic size $\beta_0/\beta_1 = 10$, so in a sense the long-term numerics are stable, but because We are using the numerical method to fit longitudinal data, we care about the stability at the intermediate times as well.
+Figure \ref{fig_Numerics} shows instability of the numerical method at $\beta_0 =49.3$, $\beta_1=4.91$ (the bad parameter combination for this example we found both empirically and theoretically), and stability at $\beta_0 =10$, $\beta_1=1$.
+Both parameter combinations converge to approximately the same asymptotic size $\beta_0/\beta_1 = 10$, so in a sense the long-term numerics are stable, but because we are using the numerical method to fit longitudinal data, we care about the stability at the intermediate times as well.
 The main feature of interest is the huge variation of the $\hat{Y}$ estimate in sub-steps given the erroneous parameter values, which comes from the gradient oscillating between positive and negative values in Panels (a) and (c).
 The excessive size happens when the increment estimate at a step $\hat{Y}(t_1)$ puts the next value $\hat{Y}(t_2)$ past the asymptotic limit $\beta_0/\beta_1$, where the gradient is negative.
 Because the gradient at $\hat{Y}(t_2)$ is negative, the subsequent $\hat{Y}(t_3)$ value will be smaller.
 The numerical method at the pathological parameters is behaving so badly that we actually see a negative $\hat{Y}$ value in the first integration's second sub-step.

-The following provides proofs for non-identifiability in general for affine ODEs when using the RK4 numerical method.
-In the case of the affine ODE we can leverage an explicit from of the RK4 algorithm in Equation \eqref{ch3_eqn_RK4} to get a polynomial in $\beta_0$ and $\beta_1$.
+The following provides proofs for non-identifiability in general for linear ODEs when using the RK4 numerical method.
+In the case of the linear ODE we can leverage an explicit form of the RK4 algorithm in Equation \eqref{eqn_RK4} to get a polynomial in $\beta_0$ and $\beta_1$.
 We prove non-identifiability for solutions that satisfy:

 which ensures that the asymptotic size is $\alpha$.
 Our numerical work suggests that in practice, the asymptotic size typically has a strong signal in data, and estimates of the parameters -- $\hat{\beta}_0$ and $\hat{\beta}_1$ -- tend to reflect this, with $\hat{\beta}_0/\hat{\beta}_1\approx \alpha$.
 By using the transformation $\beta_0 = \alpha\beta_1$ we derive a polynomial in $\beta_1$ for the numerical step in the following lemma.